 This program covers areas within modules 5, 7 and 8 of the Investigating Science Syllabus.
 In the 30-minute presentation we cover research ethics, including the history, current practices and dilemmas facing research ethics in science, as well as evaluating primary and secondary sources, predatory journals and sample bias and sample size issues in science.
 Inside the Museum, students work through multiple choice, short response and extended critical thinking questions that are all linked to the syllabus.
 These questions focus on medical technology, peptic ulcer disease, vaccination, the scientific process, ethics and inflammation.

-Infectious and Non-Infectious Disease and the History of Medicine - This 45 minute presentation focuses on the changes in medicine through the years.
-This includes discussions on the use of leeches and trepanning, the evolution of cigarette smoking and our understanding, infectious diseases and hygiene.
+Infectious and Non-Infectious Disease and the History of Medicine - This 45-minute presentation focuses on the changes in medicine throughout history.
+This includes discussions on the use of leeches and trepanning, trends in disease over time and our understanding of how to control disease.
 Inside the Museum students work through a range of multiple choice and short response questions focusing on the history of disease, our changing understanding of disease and hygiene.

 We are planning to restart our professional development days towards the end of 2023; please sign up to our "Teacher News" mailing list on the front page of this website to hear announcements on this or check the Resources page to find recordings of past sessions.

 Public holidays: Closed